chengcli/cup/cups/cup-3.rst

       ...
     };

-to calculate the attenuation coefficient, single scattering albedo, and the phase function.
+to calculate the optical properties of the absorber.
 In the above code snippet, ``wave1`` and ``wave2`` are the lower and upper wavenumbers (or wavelengths) of the spectral band, ``var`` stores the :math:`T, P, X` state of the air parcel.
 The ``GetAttenuation`` or ``GetSingleScatteringAlbedo`` function returns